silverbullet1/bbauv/src/GUI/readme.txt

 - Download both the source code directory and the shared libraries directory from QCustomPlot website
 - Compile the code according to the instruction in the shared libraries directory
 - Add link_directories(libs) to the CMakeLists.txt of GUI package
+- Add PrintSupport to the node's qt_use_module macro
 - Copy qcustomplot.h to include directory
 - Add "qcustomplot.h" in the any GUI code that uses it
 - Add a generic Widget in QtDesigner and promote it to QCustomPlot class the header set as qcustomplot.h